 Imagine trying to make it through college without a cup or two of coffee every day.
 How would we pull those grueling all-nighters, get ourselves to those early-morning classes, or make incisive comments in class-especially when you’re trying to impress an attractive classmate you’d like to ask out.
 Since people pick up on subtleties in your behavior, coffee can help give you that extra “spark” that can make you a little more animated and exciting.

 Interview demeanor – Interview tips from ABC 4 in Salt Lake City.
-Story has been removed from website.
+The story has been removed from the website.

 It’s Time to Make a Coffee Run – NY Times article By Gina Kolata.